bruneaug/DShield-SIEM/README.md

 # Setup Filebeat on DShield Sensor - Logs to ELK

-After adding the webhoneypot.sh script, add the Filebeat package to the DShield Sensor to send the logs the Elasticsearch.<br>
+Next step is to add the Filebeat package to the DShield Sensor to send the logs the Elasticsearch.<br>

 Use the following steps to install Filebeat using the following commands taken from this reference [3]: <br>